 There is no better time to start baking than during the holidays.
 The sweet smells of pumpkin spice coupled with the savory tastes of turkey make for a perfect combination for celebrating with loved ones.

-We, at Medina Baking Powder & Supply, are aware that baking is not as easy as it looks.
+We, at Medina Baking supplier, are aware that baking is not as easy as it looks.
 In fact, it can be quite the opposite.
 There is a science to baking that when not executed well, can leave your pastries falling flat.
 If baking is not your thing, you are in luck.
 We have a few practices up our sleeves for baking tips and tricks that will make you the life of the holiday party!

 First, we?ll start with the basic baking tips: